crescentpartha/CheatSheets-for-Developers/CheatSheets/html-cheatsheet.md

 # HTML CheatSheet for Developers

-If you're more visual person, check out this visual [HTML cheat sheet](https://www.git-tower.com/learn/cheat-sheets/git) available in light and dark mode.
+If you're a more visual person, check out this visual [HTML cheat sheet](https://www.git-tower.com/learn/cheat-sheets/git) available in light and dark mode.

 ## Basic Tags of HTML